Marcus Semien Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, which ranks 12th in the league.
+- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.52).
+- The Mariners' 3.38 team ERA ranks fifth among all league pitching staffs.

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (24 total, 0.7 per game).
+- Mariners pitchers combine to allow 24 home runs (0.7 per game), the first-fewest in baseball.

-- Gilbert makes the start for the Mariners, his seventh of the season.
-He is 1-1 with a 4.01 ERA and 40 strikeouts in 33 2/3 innings pitched.
+- Castillo makes the start for the Mariners, his eighth of the season.
+He is 2-0 with a 2.38 ERA and 43 strikeouts through 41 2/3 innings pitched.

-- In his last appearance on Thursday, the right-hander threw six innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.
+- The righty last pitched on Saturday against the Houston Astros, when he threw seven innings, allowing four earned runs while giving up five hits.

-- The 26-year-old has amassed an ERA of 4.01, with 10.7 strikeouts per nine innings, in six games this season.
-Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.